COVESA/dlt-daemon/doc/dlt_multinode.md

 ### Gateway Configuration File

 The MultiNode configuration file has to be loaded by the Gateway DLT Daemon during startup.

+Example:

 ```
+[General]
+Interval=1

 [PassiveNode1]
 ; IP Address.
 (Mandatory)
 IPaddress = 192.168.2.32